-In October 2021, the FASB issued a new standard that requires companies to apply Accounting Standards Codification (ASC) 606 to recognize and measure contract assets and contract liabilities in a business combination.
-We retroactively adopted the new standard as of October 1, 2021.
+In September 2022, the Financial Accounting Standards Board (FASB) issued a new standard that requires companies to apply Accounting Standards Codification (ASC) 405-50 to disclose supplier finance program obligations.
+We adopted the new standard as of October 1, 2023.
 The adoption of this standard did not have a material impact on our Consolidated Financial Statements.